kvisalpara8/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
 📊 Dive into the Data job market!
-Focusing on Data Analyst jobs, this project explores top-paying jobs, in-demand skills, and where high-demand meets high-salary in Data Analytics.
+Focusing on Data Analyst jobs, this project explores top-paying 💰 jobs, in-demand skills 🔥, and where high-demand meets high-salary in Data Analytics.

-SQL queries?
+🔍 SQL queries?
 Check them out here: [project_sql folder](/project_sql/).

 # Background
 Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.